petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

    and includes things like code, data, notes, config files, CAD files, figures, tables, and of course the research article itself.
+   The project is the single source of truth.
 2. Any derived artifact, e.g., a figure, should not be shared outside the project unless it was produced by its pipeline.